 When it comes to bunny food, the biggest mistake new bunny owners make is over feeding.
 Holland Lops and Lionheads needs unlimited access to hay but only 1/8-1/4 of a cup of pellets daily.
 Overweight bunnies are unhealthy bunnies so resist the urge to over feed. when selecting pellets, avoid any with colorful shapes added in with the regular pellets as those are treats - kind of like feeding your children sugary cereal for breakfast.
 They love it but it’s not healthy for them.
 We feed Purina Show which only comes in 50 lb bags.
 We’ve included below a link to Oxbow Essentials which is the food we recommend you transition your bunny to.
 You will not want to buy a 50 pound bag of Purina Show because rabbit food does lose nutrients if it is sitting around too long.
 You will transition to adult food at 6 months.
 To transition to a new food, add 1 tablespoon of the old food into the new food for a week.

-It’s tempting to feed your new bunny fresh fruits and vegetable But please don’t do that.
+It’s tempting to feed your new baby bunny fresh fruits and vegetable but please don’t do that.
 Moving to a new home is already a big change for them and stress can impacts their digestime health.
 You will receive a baggy of pellets that your bunny is used to.
 Mix a tablespoon of that feed into your choice of pellets until it is gone.
-After a month (when they are 12 weeks), you can introduce new foods.
+After a month (when they are 12 weeks), you can slowly introduce new foods.